sandrolovnicki/tex_works/README.md

 # tex_works
-This repository contains my (some with collaboration with other colleagues) works in tex - i.e., scientific research papers (for now).
+This repository contains my (some in collaboration with other colleagues) works in tex - i.e., scientific research papers (for now).

 #### Content
 - Computability in λ-calculus
+- Affiliation Recomendation